BSC-ES/autosubmit-config-parser/README.md

 Usage:

-#imports
+#import the main config library
-from autosubmitconfigparser.config.yamlparser import YAMLParserFactory from autosubmitconfigparser.config.configcommon import AutosubmitConfig from autosubmitconfigparser.config.basicconfig import BasicConfig
+from autosubmitconfigparser.config.configcommon import AutosubmitConfig
-# Read autosubmit.rc ( if any )
-BasicConfig.read()
-# Init parser where expid = experiment identifier that you want to load
+# Init the configuration object where expid = experiment identifier that you want to load
 expid = "a01y"
 as_conf = AutosubmitConfig("a01y")
 # This will load the data from the experiment